On this day: Swans star in Wales' Euro bow

-Wales marked their European Championship finals debut with a 2-1 victory over Slovakia on June 11, 2016.
+Wales marked their European Championship finals debut with a 2-1 victory over Slovakia on this day in 2016.

 Chris Coleman’s side made a dream start at Euro 2016 as Hal Robson-Kanu’s late strike snatched all three points after Ondrej Duda had cancelled out Gareth Bale’s earlier free-kick.